Spiderlabs CTF (Blackhat US 2020)

 1. Find the encrypting algorithm (AES) IV and key in the decompiled code

-2. Use online tool (or whatever) to decrypt the base64 encoded string in the if
+2. Use online tool (or whatever) to decrypt the base64 encoded string in the "if"

 3. Congratulation, you have the full pin code (and part of flag 2) and so the third flag is yours